Published: May 16, 2018

 Now we're ready to make a plan to scrape the data.

-.
-The output is piped into html_attr
+that to the html_nodes.
+The output is piped into html_attr with

-so we only get the hyper links with a URL.
+argument "href" so we only get the hyper links with a URL.

 tr_links <- tr %>%